GabrielSiket/RPC/README.md

 * _Info Area_

     * in the info area user will find information about the game, where it is originated from, how many players should play it and the rules of the game.
+    * Also there is a warning to let the user know that clicking any of the buttons will produce a sound.

     ![info](assets/images/rps-info.png)